nanostores/nanostores/README.md

 }
 ```

-Builder is a function, which return a new store instance.
+Builder is a function, which returns a new store instance.

 ```ts
 import { Post } from '../stores/post.js'